What is Black Economics?

 A working definition

 Black Economics is a field of study and discussion in social science blending elements of economics, social science, Black history, Black culture and politics.
-The goal of Black economics is to support the prospering, achieving, flourishing, and living up to the full potential of Black people while maximizing Black happiness.
+The goal of Black economics is to support the prospering, achieving, flourishing, and living up to the full achievement of the potential of Black people while maximizing Black happiness in society.
 The field covers Black wealth, jobs, income, and wages but also policy and politics.
+But it also includes labor economics, discrimination theory, and government intervention in markets.

 Economics and Race

-When you discuss Black Economics you must also discuss race.
-“Race,” is a social construct and does not biologically exist.
-Throughout history, “Tribe” not race was the social marker.
-The Romans knew tribe but not race.
-Race was invented in the 1700s to justify colonialism and slavery.
-And race is also rarely featured idea in mainstream academic economics.
+Race is also rarely featured idea in mainstream academic economics.
 It simply does not exist.
-The field of economics is one of the Whitest and Malest of all academic fields.
+The field of economics is one of the Whitest and malest of all academic fields.
 Worse, many of the most important economic ideas were developed during the time of colonialism and “scientific racism.”
 It was during this period of colonialism that many of our current racial theories were developed that continue to permeate society.
 Large-scale racism did not have a large impact on the economies of nations until the 1700s.
 After which, race and ethnicity became one of the defining features of a modern economy in the US and later the world.

 So what is Black Economics in practice?

 The central, unifying idea of Black Economics is: What would society and the economy of a society look like if we wanted to maximize Black happiness?
 What might be different?
 What would change?
+How would we get there?

 Black Economic Topics